-Number of submissions received Topic/Summary Officers Response Five Mountain Bike Park/ Activities Hassans Walls and State Mine/Gardens of Stone The Lithgow Mountain Bike Transformation Project is currently underway with funding auspice by the Central Tableland Mountain Bike Club.
+Number of submissions received Topic/Summary Officers Response Five Mountain Bike Park/ Activities Hassans Walls and State Mine/Gardens of Stone with funding auspice by the Central Tableland Mountain Bike Club.
 A One Hassan's walls: A scenic trail circumnavigating the whole reserve with multiple lookout options.
-Lake Lyle: A series of gravity flow trails overlooking the lake much like lake Jindabyne.
-Project Control Group is currently working on planning pathways for the multi-stakeholder development.
+Lake Lyle: A series of gravity flow trails overlooking the lake much like lake Jindabyne. multi-stakeholder development.
 The Hassans Walls Plan of Management includes reference to a series of One Mountain Bike trails at State Mine Gully Mountain Bike Tracks close to the Pony Xpress.
-These are yet to be given One Lithgow town MTB hub, with a Mountain Bike Park and trials built in surrounding areas of Lithgow. formal approval as environmental and cultural assessments are currently being undertaken.
-Investigation is underway to find sources or One Primarily Hassan's Walls Reserve, but could be around Clarence/ Dobbs drift/ Scotchman's Hill escarpments opportunities to fund the formal build and accreditation of these tracks.
+These are yet to be given One Lithgow town MTB hub, with a Mountain Bike Park and trials built in surrounding areas of Lithgow. formal approval as environmental and cultural assessments are currer being undertaken.
+Investigation is underway to find sources One Primarily Hassan's Walls Reserve, but could be around Clarence/ Dobbs drift/ Scotchman's Hill escarpments opportunities to fund the formal build and accreditation of these tracks.
 Two Maintained Mountain Bike Trails - Hassans Walls